L.L. Bean Scraps Legendary Lifetime Return Policy

 "Increasingly, a small, but growing number of customers has been interpreting our guarantee well beyond its original intent.
 Some view it as a lifetime product replacement program, expecting refunds for heavily worn products used over many years.
 Others seek refunds for products that have been purchased through third parties, such as at yard sales."'

 L.L.
-Bean says the policy update will affect only a "small percentage" of returns and the company pledged to keep its mission of selling "high quality products that inspire and enable people to enjoy the outdoors."
+Bean says the policy update will affect only a "small percentage" of returns and pledged to keep its mission of selling "high quality products that inspire and enable people to enjoy the outdoors."
 The company says if a product is defective, it will "work with our customers to reach a fair solution" even after a year.

 The return policy on the site now reads: